Universal groups of cellular automata: Structure and universality of -groups

 In this section, we perform the main engineering task of building copies of every finitely generated group of RCA in the $\PAut[B; C]$ groups.

 \begin{definition} Suppose $F \subset B^\Z$ is an $n$-unbordered clopen set and $\pi : C^n \to C^n$ is a permutation.
 Then define $\ctrl{\pi}{F} \in \Aut((B \times C)^\Z)$ by

 \end{definition}

-The map $\ctrl{\pi}{F}$ performs the permutation $\pi$ on the second track under every occurrence of $F$ on the first track.
-One should think of this as a conditional application of $\pi$ on the second track, where the condition is that the first track contains a point that is in $F$.
+The map $\ctrl{\pi}{F}$ performs the permutation $\pi$ on the bottom track under every occurrence of $F$ on the top track.
+One should think of this as a conditional application of $\pi$ on the bottom track, where the condition is that the top track contains a point that is in $F$.
 The definition makes sense, since due to the fact $F$ cannot overlap a translate of itself by less than $n$ steps (by $n$-unborderedness), permutations can unambiguously modify a contiguous interval of $n$ cells to the right of the place where $F$ occurs.